8 Strength & Endurance Principles for Enduro and Motocross

 Principle #1: Understand the difference between strength and endurance fitness training and bodybuilding.

-What’s important to bodybuilders is how good they look in a V-neck.
-What’s important to motocross and endure riders is how well they can maintain their balance and posture towards the end of a long race.
+What’s essential to bodybuilders is how good they look in a V-neck.
+What’s vital to motocross and endure riders is how well they can maintain their balance and posture towards the end of a long race.
 Never forget that.

 One of the leading reasons why some Moto riders claim that weight training is a bad idea is because they associate it with bodybuilding.
 Both consist of entirely different training methods.